 From cosy rainforest retreats to once-in-a-lifetime Great Barrier Reef reef events, epic waterfalls to spectacular outback scenery, this is why you should put the green light on your summer holiday.

-The Green Season (aka Wet Season) typically runs from November to March though its patterns will vary from year to year.
+With summer comes the Green Season (aka Wet Season) which typically runs from November to March though its patterns will vary from year to year.
 Yes, the sun still peeks out of the clouds and it doesn’t mean non-stop rain – you can squeeze in plenty of sunny beach days during this period.
 The Green Season is an important part of the tropical weather cycle and plays a vital role in the revitalisation of the plant and animal life post the dry.
 The low hanging clouds on the mountains and the vibrant tones of green of the landscape will be enough to inspire your inner Monet.

 Waterfalls upon waterfalls